getchip/PocketCHIP-Docs/source/includes/_using-accessories.md

 **PocketC.H.I.P.** does not have a built-in speaker, but that doesn't mean it can't output sound.

 To listen to audio from PocketC.H.I.P., **attach any wired headphones or speakers to the audio jack** at the top of the device.
-This jack is known as a TRRS jack and can accommodate headphones with built-in microphones.
+This jack is known as a TRRS jack and can accommodate headphones.
+With a [simple modification to the C.H.I.P.](chip.html#microphone-and-audio-input), the TRRS jack can accomodate headphones that have built-in microphones.

 ## Micro-USB